Are You the Victim of Pregnancy Discrimination?

 No. Employees in California cannot face discrimination for choosing to take maternity leave.
 You have a legal right to return to your same (or similar) position once your maternity leave is over.
 Your employer is also not allowed to reduce your pay once you return.

 If your employer chooses to demote or fire you after returning from maternity leave, then our Los Angeles pregnancy discrimination lawyers will aggressively defend your interests in court.

 What Is the Process for Filing a Pregnancy Discrimination Claim?

 Before you file a pregnancy discrimination claim with a court, you have to first file an administrative claim through the state agency, the California Department of Fair Employment and Housing (DFEH) or the federal agency, the Equal Employment Opportunity Commission (EEOC).
 Both agencies have a work-sharing agreement, which means that they work with one another to process a claim.

 When filing a complaint with the DFEH, you must complete an intake form.
 By submitting this form, you are agreeing to initiate an intake interview with a department representative.
 He or she will determine whether your complaint will be accepted for an official investigation.
 We strongly recommend that you consult a Los Angeles pregnancy discrimination attorney before you even initiate this administrative process.

 Contact a Los Angeles Pregnancy Discrimination Attorney for Legal Advice

 You should never have to face pregnancy discrimination as an employee or an applicant.
 If you believe that you are the victim of pregnancy discrimination in the workplace, then you should retain the services of a Los Angeles pregnancy discrimination attorney.
 Contact the California employment attorneys at Yadegar, Minoofar & Soleymani today at (310) 499-0140 for a free consultation.
+We handle pregnancy discrimination cases and pregnancy harassment cases.
 You can also contact us online and provide us with more information about your case.